haadijafari/APEX_Program/docs/Senario.md

 ### Habits

 Recurring actions performed on a specific schedule (e.g., "Gym: Mon/Wed/Fri", "Read: Daily").
-Streaks are tracked to boost `WILL` and `consistency`.
+Streaks are tracked to boost `WIL` and `consistency`.

 ### Routines